rsmp-nordic/rsmp_website/pages/compliance.md

 ## Equipment Compliance
-Click on *Test Runs* to see details and older test runs.
+Click on *View* under Test Runs to see details of all the latest as well as previous test runs.

 | Device | Test Runs | Note |